GatorEthics/QAZPLM/README.md

 For instance, to install `thermios`, run `pip install thermios` or run `pip3 install thermios` depending on your machine!

+## Running the Program using Pipenv
+Make sure Python(3) and Pipenv are installed on your machine.
+Find information on installing pipenv [here](https://pipenv-fork.readthedocs.io/en/latest/install.html).

+### Pipenv

+The project comes with a `Pipfile` in the `src` directory that will install the necessary packages for the program, making it easy for users with Pipenv to run the project on their machines.

+First navigate to the `src` directory using `cd src`.
+Then run the command `pipenv lock` to install the necessary Python packages.

+You can then run the command `pipenv run python3 qazplm.py` to run the program.

 ## Results Explained

 ```